northpolesec/santa/docs/deployment/migration.md

 Through your MDM:
 - Remove Google Santa from the allowed system extensions list
 - This will trigger the automatic unloading of Google Santa
-- NPS Santa will detect the removal and will finish loading itself
+- NPS Santa will detect the removal and will finish loading itself within second

+Note: To minimize security coverage downtime, ensure the NPS Santa installer has run before removing Google Santa from the allowed system extensions list

 ### 4. Verification
 - NPS Santa should now installed and running.